dktr0/dktr0.github.io/game-design-course/individual-game.md

 ---
 layout: layout.njk
-title: "MEDIAART 3L03: Individual Game"
+title: "MEDIAART 3L03: Individual Game Project"
 ---

-*Individual Game*
+# Individual Game

 The individual game project is a complete tiny game, created with Godot and Blender, submitted by Fri 14 Feb at 10 PM and shared with the entire class during our in-person individual project showcase during our normal meeting time on Fri 28 Feb.
 I encourage you to consider making a game that explores the environmental/ecological gaming focus we’ll be developing, but this is just a suggestion (feel free to make the game you want to make).
 To receive credit for meeting the basic expectation of the course, each individual game project must: